davieu/React-Notepad/README.md

 React-Notes This is a practice project to do a clone for a notepad.
-Will eventually add backend and tools for editing.
+Will eventually add backend and tools for editing. test